Top 11 Things You Should Never Do to Your Roof

 - Pull Up Shingles to Look for Leaks

 Resist the urge to pull up shingles to search for leaks yourself, no matter how handy you are.
 Unless you are a professional contractor, you will very likely create more leaks while you’re up there doing that.
-In addition, and more scary for consumers, you may void any warranty in effect.
+In addition, and scarier for consumers, you may void any warranty in effect.
 Call the professionals!

 - Let Anyone Cut Holes in Your Roof